v-HUB: A Benchmark for Video Humor Understanding from Vision and Sound: Visual-Centric Video Humor Curation

 \subsection{Data Analysis}

+\paragraph{Duration.} All videos in our final dataset are restricted to a duration of 5–60 seconds, with the majority concentrated within 30 seconds (see Figure~\ref{fig:data-duration}).
+This design ensures that humor is self-contained, sufficiently nuanced, and compatible with the context length limits of most MLLMs.

+\paragraph{Diversity.} To show \dataset contains a variety of humor, we follow~\citet{buijzen2004developing} to categorize videos into five categories by humor type (see Figure \ref{fig:data-type}), and follow \citet{house2004culture} and~\citet{ronen2013mapping} to categorize videos into six categories by cultural background (see Figure \ref{fig:data-culture}).
+The illustrations demonstrate that \dataset covers a wide range of humor types and cultural backgrounds, thus it is sufficiently diverse.

-After all filtering processes, we were left with 960 videos, including 267 silent humor clips from Charlie Chaplin and 693 user-generated short funny videos from the Internet.
-The total duration of the videos is 4h, and the average duration is around 15s.
+\paragraph{Visual-centric.} After all filtering processes, we were left with 1218 videos, including 267 silent humor clips from Charlie Chaplin and 951 user-generated short funny videos from the Internet.
+The total duration of the videos is 4.7h, and the average duration is around 14s.
 All of them rely on the visual modality to express humor.
 We identify two key modalities that dominate the delivery of humor: visuals and audio.
-Apart from 600 videos (63\%) conveying humor primarily via pure visual cues (denoted by `Visual'), 92 videos (9\%) contain additional linguistic cues in visual form---such as embedded captions and subtitles (denoted by `Visual+Text')---that extend humor, 214 video humor (22\%) is enhanced by additional sound that covers non-speech auditory elements, such as background music, sound effects, and character vocalizations (denoted by `Visual+Audio'), and 46 videos (5\%) convey humor through visuals, sound, and visual text (denoted by `Visual+Audio+Text').
-The video distribution over the four groups is illustrate in Figure~\ref{fig:data-modailty} in Appendix~\ref{app:data-statsitics}, and more analysis can be found there.
+Apart from 722 videos (59\%) conveying humor primarily via pure visual cues (denoted by `Visual'), 137 videos (11\%) contain additional linguistic cues in visual form---such as embedded captions and subtitles (denoted by `Visual+Text')---that extend humor, 256 video humor (21\%) is enhanced by additional sound that covers non-speech auditory elements, such as background music and sound effects(denoted by `Visual+Audio'), and 94 videos (8\%) convey humor through visuals, sound, and visual text (denoted by `Visual+Audio+Text').
+The video distribution over the four groups is illustrated in Figure~\ref{fig:data-modailty}.

+\paragraph{Consensus Evaluation.} For annotations like humor explanation and video description, the second and third annotators reviewed and modified previous annotations to ensure consistency.
+We employ Krippendorff’s alpha \citep{krippendorff2011computing} to assess the annotators' consensus on the humor evaluation, using `Low,' `Medium,' and `High' to indicate the strength of the consensus.
+In \dataset, more than 90\% of data demonstrated a `High' consensus, while only 0.3\% showed a `Low' consensus.